schuti/EVennCorona/README.md

 ## How to use
 - Open `index.html` directly in your web browser (recommended for quick use)
-- Optional: run a local server if your browser blocks local file access
+- If the browser blocks local file access, run a local server instead
   - `python3 -m http.server 8000`
   - Then open `http://localhost:8000` in your browser